-- Meet with the mentee 15 30 minutes before the co-mediation to plan the comediation.
-Refer to (and modify as necessary) the "Mentor's Pre-Mediation Checklist" in Section V.1; - 2) Confirm that the mentee's training requirements necessary to mediate the current case have been met; - 3) Review all of the portfolio pages (Sections I and/or II of the Mentee Portfolio form) from prior co-mediations;
+- 2) Confirm that the mentee's training requirements necessary to mediate the current case have been met; - 3) Review all of the portfolio pages (Sections I and/or II of the Mentee Portfolio form) from prior co-mediations;

-NOTE: If the mentee does not provide the current Mentor with the Mentee Portfolio form(s) from completed co-mediations (or the first page of the Mentee Portfolio form(s) for an ongoing multiple session co-mediation), the mentee should participate in the co-mediation as an Observer only.
+NOTE: If the mentee does not provide the current mentor with the Mentee Portfolio form(s) from completed co-mediations (or the incomplete Mentee Portfolio form(s) for an ongoing multiple session co-mediation), the mentee should participate in the co-mediation as an observer only.
 In this instance, the mediation will not count as a co-mediation for certification purposes.

-- 4) Discuss skill development goals and complete Section I of the Mentee Portfolio form for the current co-mediation; or - 5) Update Section I of the Mentee Portfolio form for each co-mediation session as necessary.
+- 4) Discuss specific skill and process development goals and complete Section I of the Mentee Portfolio form for the current co-mediation ("learn to conduct a mediation," "learn to mediate," etc., are not sufficiently detailed goals); or - 5) Update Section I of the Mentee Portfolio form for each co-mediation session as necessary.

-NOTE: In the instance where the mentee is in the midst of a multiple session comediation and begins a new co-mediation, the mentee should provide the Mentor with the Mentee Portfolio form(s) for any ongoing case.
-The Mentor in an ongoing mediation should date and note on the Mentee Portfolio form recommendations for the mentee based upon observations up to the point where the mediation session ended.
-The Mentor may continue to use the same Mentee Portfolio form to note final observations and recommendations when the mediation is finally concluded.
+NOTE: In the instance where the mentee is in the midst of a multiple session comediation and begins a new co-mediation, the mentee should provide the mentor with the Mentee Portfolio form(s) for any ongoing case.
+The mentor in an ongoing mediation should date and note on the Mentee Portfolio form recommendations for the mentee based upon observations up to the point where the mediation session ended.
+The mentor may continue to use the same Mentee Portfolio form to note final observations and recommendations when the mediation is finally concluded.